samatechtw/pubstudio-builder/docs/tech-notes.md

 ### Site

 A Site is a collection of Pages and metadata that can be parsed and rendered to produce a functional website.
-A `SiteContext` includes state such as the latest incremental ID used for entities in the Site, the `namespace` used to uniquely identify entities across multiple sites, reusable components, and styles.
+A `SiteContext` includes state such as the latest incremental ID used for entities in the Site, the `namespace` used to uniquely identify entities across multiple sites, custom components, and styles.
 The Context also stores Behaviors, theme, breakpoints, and translations used in the site.

 A Site has one or more associated Pages.